shawnlaffan/PDL-Reduce-By-Runs/README.md

 # PDL-ReduceByRuns

-Run reduce functions on A using runs of values in B.
+Run reduce functions on ndarray A using runs of values in ndarray B.